 To be classified as an auxiliary forest, the property must be either a minimum of 35 acres suitable for forestation or a wood lot of from five to forty acres.
 Qualifying land was designated an auxiliary forest upon application by the owner and approval by the county board.
 A 1974 law prohibited new auxiliary forest contracts from being issued or existing contracts from being extended after June 30, 1974.
 The auxiliary forest tax applies for the duration of the contract.
-The auxiliary forest tax is 10¢ per acre of land plus a yield tax of from 10% to 40% of the value of the timber, the rate determined by the year of the harvest in relation to the contract period.
+The auxiliary forest tax is 10φ per acre of land plus a yield tax of from 10% to 40% of the value of the timber, the rate determined by the year of the harvest in relation to the contract period.

 The auxiliary forest tax was enacted in 1927.
-In 1974 a law was enacted to prohibit the creation of new auxiliary forests and the extension of existing contracts.
+In 1974, a law was enacted to prohibit the creation of new auxiliary forests and the extension of existing contracts.
+In November 2017, the last major contract expired.

-Approximately 11,700 acres were taxed under this program in 2015.
+Approximately 11,700 acres were taxed under this program in 2017.

-Fiscal Year Impact

-2016 2017 2018 2019

-Local Units of Government \$100,000 \$100,000 \$100,000 \$100,000
+Fiscal Year 2018 2019 2020 2021 Local Government Units \$100,000 \$100,000 \$100,000 \$0